towersvault/shinpokered/README.md

 - Made adjustment to EXP All message
 - Added an error trap to _Divide function for divide-by-zero calls
 - Can no longer change facing while pushing a boulder
+- Fixed ball toss sfx not resetting the pitch envelope settings

 #Bugfixes